aws/aws-sdk-js/.github/ISSUE_TEMPLATE/---known-issues.md

 ---

-This is a list of know issues and how can you work around them:

-1. **Exceptions contains `Unexpected key...` or `... is not a function`**

     AWS APIs are updating constantly, you might be calling a new API with an older version is SDK.
-In this case you should try installing the newest `aws-sdk`like:
+In this case you should try installing the newest `aws-sdk` like:

     `npm install aws-sdk@latest`